Uber partially wins ruling to potentially halt California drivers' suit outcome

-(Reuters) - Uber Technologies Inc [UBER.UL] partially won a ruling that could potentially put a hold on the outcome of a lawsuit against the ride service, placed by California drivers over their employment status.
+Dec 22 (Reuters) - Uber Technologies Inc partially won a ruling that could potentially put a hold on the outcome of a lawsuit against the ride service, placed by California drivers over their employment status.

 U.S. District Judge Edward Chen granted a "conditional stay of entry of final judgment" to his Dec.
 9 ruling and said he would not issue a final ruling, in case his decision to include over 100,000 drivers to the class action has not been resolved on appeal.
 (1.usa.gov/1J3O0qW)